Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 Success: no issues found in 1 source file
 ```

-However, if you write the following
+However, if you were to write the following

 ```py
 from typing import Callable